Securing your API

 - API secrets can be viewed and created by users with admin access to Sandbox.

 - When sharing secrets with non-admins, do so using a medium that is secure, has appropriate access restrictions, and is destroyed after secrets sharing.
-Suggested options are: a secure cloud-based document sharing service or a password manager that allows sharing over a network.

 - Do not share secrets via emails or other plaintext communication.